openmovementproject/openmovement/Docs/omgui/index.md

 ![Recording Window](./img/numbered_recording_dialogue.jpg "default settings in CSV Export Window")

 1. **Recording Session ID.** This field provides utility to mark the recording with a unique ID.
-This is useful in studies where patient data needs to be anonymised as the ID can be linked to a patient record.
+This is useful in studies where patient data needs to be anonymized as the ID can be linked to a patient record.

 2. **Sampling Frequency.** This is the number of times per second the sensor data will be recorded.
 For more information on choosing a sample frequency please see the sensor user manual.
 The default value is 100Hz which is adequate for most human movement studies.